Shaggstar/ShaGent/README.md

-# ShAgent — Better Self App
+# ShAgent / Better Self App

-A self-optimization system that uses AI to make you better, not weaker.
-ShAgent helps you set goals, track mastery, focus deeply, and grow a personal knowledge graph.
+A self-optimization system that uses AI to help you.
+It allows you to set, dynamically aggregate, and achieve your goals, track mastery, focus deeply, and grow a personal knowledge graph.
 It works with Obsidian for writing and note-taking, and includes a schedule optimizer, agile rituals, and optional sensor-based feedback.
 Privacy first by default.

 ## Why this exists